jacopoMauro/dm874/final_project_guidelines.md

   name);
 - a subdirectory named "code" containing the source code for your project.

-Either in the report (Section "Technical Description", described below), or in a separate README file pointed, instructions for running the project must be included.
+Clear instructions for running the project must be included either in the report (Section "Technical Description", described below), or in a separate README file included in the subdirectory "code".

 ## Project Report